jmchor/papertrail/content/posts/ironhack-experience/index.md

 <div class="post-image"><iframe src="https://giphy.com/embed/720g7C1jz13wI" width="480" height="333" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/harry-potter-idk-shrug-720g7C1jz13wI"></a></p>
 </div>

-> (and that's just me personally, though I'm sure others are similar) need a problem presented in English (I mean, I will present that to myself in my own head), it helps to have lore - and I need to put the code into a little project to understand what it does and why it does it.
+> I (and that's just me personally, though I'm sure others are similar) need a problem presented in English (I mean, I will present that to myself in my own head), it helps to have lore - and I need to put the code into a little project to understand what it does and why it does that.
 And then I understand the fundamentals.
 And that is important to me.

-#### Manipulating Space and Time
+### Manipulating Space and Time

 Since the third day of every Ironhack Week is a long day, we split it up pretty much into two parts.
 And you could see it from the perspective of preparing you for the labs, but also preparing you for being able to talk about coding - interview questions and such.